University Logo

 and

-(i) to enrol in the Education specialisation, a professional qualification in Education equivalent to one year's advanced study
+(i) to enrol in the Education or Mathematics Education or Teaching Chinese in Schools specialisations, a professional qualification in Education equivalent to one year’s advanced study

 or

-(ii) to enrol in a specialisation other than Education, either a professional qualification equivalent to one year's advanced study or at least three years of professional experience deemed relevant to this programme by Senate or its representative
+(ii) to enrol in a specialisation other than Education or Mathematics Education, either a professional qualification equivalent to one year’s advanced study or at least three years of professional experience deemed relevant to this programme by Senate or its representative

 and

-d to enrol in the Education specialisation, at least three years of teaching experience
+d to enrol in the Education or Mathematics Education specialisations, at least three years of teaching experience

 and